CMU-Perceptual-Computing-Lab/openpose/doc/installation.md

 - At least 2 GB of free RAM memory.
 - Highly recommended: A CPU with at least 8 cores.

-Note: This requirements assume the default configuration (i.e. `--net_resolution "656x368"` and `num_scales 1`).
+Note: These requirements assume the default configuration (i.e. `--net_resolution "656x368"` and `num_scales 1`).
 You might need more (with a greater net resolution and/or number of scales) or less resources (with smaller net resolution and/or using the MPI and MPI_4 models).

 ## Script Compilation
+**Highly important**: This script only works with CUDA 8 and Ubuntu 14 or 16.
+Otherwise, check [Manual Compilation](#manual-compilation).
 1. Required: CUDA, cuDNN, OpenCV and Atlas must be already installed on your machine.
     1. OpenCV can be installed with `apt-get install libopencv-dev`.
 If you have compiled OpenCV 3 by your own, follow [Manual Compilation](#manual-compilation).
 After both Makefile.config files have been generated, edit them and uncomment the line `# OPENCV_VERSION := 3`.
 You might alternatively modify all `Makefile.config.UbuntuXX` files and then run the scripts in step 2.
     2. In addition, OpenCV 3 does not incorporate the `opencv_contrib` module by default.
 Assuming you have OpenCV 3 compiled with the contrib module and you want to use it, append `opencv_contrib` at the end of the line `LIBRARIES += opencv_core opencv_highgui opencv_imgproc` in the `Makefile` file.
     3. Atlas can be installed with `sudo apt-get install libatlas-base-dev`.
 Instead of Atlas, you can use OpenBLAS or Intel MKL by modifying the line `BLAS := atlas` in the same way as previosuly mentioned for the OpenCV version selection.
-2. Build Caffe & the OpenPose library + download the required Caffe models for Ubuntu 14.04 or 16.04 and cuda 8:
+2. Build Caffe & the OpenPose library + download the required Caffe models for Ubuntu 14.04 or 16.04 (auto-detected for the script) and CUDA 8:
 ```
 chmod u+x install_caffe_and_openpose.sh
 ./install_caffe_and_openpose.sh